parsakafi/wp-meta-optimizer/README.md

 &nbsp;

 ## Unit Test
-Currently unit test is limited to check DB tables, I cant check functionality of plugin!
-If you can help to write tests for plugin, send pull request.
+Currently, unit tests are limited to checking database tables and can't check plugin functionality!
+If you are able to help write tests for the plugin, please submit a pull request.
 Thank you :)

 - [Initialize the testing environment locally](https://make.wordpress.org/cli/handbook/misc/plugin-unit-tests/#3-initialize-the-testing-environment-locally)
 - Install Dependicy: `composer install`